For the first time ever, I'm revealing my team's SEO secret weapon, Surfer SEO...

 It is truly an incredible tool.

-Hopefully this review helped you to understand how to use Surfer SEO to build an awesome, highly optimized blog post and level-up your existing content.
+Hopefully this Surfer SEO review helped you to understand how to use Surfer SEO to build an awesome, highly optimized post and level-up your existing content.

 If you've never taken a look at it, do so.
 Using Surfer SEO has been an experience that has changed the game for my own blog, and it can do the same for yours.

-Have you ever used Surfer SEO?
+Have you ever used Surfer SEO for on page SEO analysis, keyword analysis, backlink analysis and content optimization?
 Leave a comment below and let me know what you thought about the experience.

-Also drop any additional questions you might have about how to use it, and I'll make sure to answer them for you!
+Also drop any additional questions you might have about how to use Surfer SEO, and I'll make sure to answer them for you!